Have you just moved back home?

 This is how I can help you:

-I went through the same repatriation process several times, and I have been researching and teaching about repatriation, which learnt that there is nothing to feel ashamed about.
+I went through the same repatriation process several times, and I have been researching and teaching about repatriation, where I have learnt that there is nothing to feel ashamed about it

 - you will get motivation and inspiration to do what is the right thing for you